-Based on these rules, the Bank's LCR as at 31 December 2017 is 158% (2016: 264%) which is significantly in excess of the minimum requirements of 100%, which is effective from 1st January 2018.
+Based on these rules, the Bank's LCR as at 31 December 2018 is 211% (2017: 158%) which is significantly in excess of the minimum requirements of 100%, which was effective from 1st January 2018.

-Further details underlying the calculation of the LCR together with quarterly information can be found at Appendix 411.
+Further details underlying the calculation of the LCR together with quarterly information can be found at Appendix 412.

-11 The detailed disclosure requirements are set out in EBA/GL/2017/01
+12 The detailed disclosure requirements are set out in EBA/GL/2017/01

-The only material foreign currency inflows and outflows involved are US\$ and €, both of which are readily convertible into and out of £.
+The only material foreign currency inflows and outflows involved are US\$ and \in , both of which are readily convertible into and out of \pounds .